SebiCoroian/esp8266-Smart-Plug-MQTT-demo/README.md

 # You can control one plug at a time or a group of plugs

 ## Here is a list of the components I have used:
-* NodeMCU dev board with esp8266 module
+ * NodeMCU dev board with esp8266 WI-FI module
   * https://goo.gl/LtWB7m
  * Solid State Relay
   * https://goo.gl/ov2d6e